-Fund for Tomorrow is all about creating opportunities for great experiences for America’s youth.
+Fund for Tomorrow is all about creating equitable access to opportunities for great experiences for America’s youth.
 Choral music empowers youth with education about music, giving them an outlet to express their creativity, and watching the seeds of confidence multiply!
 We hope these experiences fuel the fire of passion in choral directors and the young people who benefit from all your much-appreciated efforts!

-Opportunities for Underserved Youth
+Opportunities for Youth Facing Barriers

 - Choral Village (The Bel Canto Children’s Chorus, Bethlehem, PA; Joy Hirokawa, Lead).
 The program brought together young people of diverse backgrounds to learn about others not like themselves through a wide range of arts activities.

 - Join Voices Chicago: An Urban Initiative (Illinois ACDA; Karyl Carlson, Lead).
 Arising from a meeting of public and private school music teachers, children’s choir conductors, churches, and ACDA leaders, this initiative brought together choir students from throughout the city to participate in a free, day-long choral festival – with ensembles able to take home their music.
 The Illinois Music Educators Association collaborated to oversee professional development hours for the teachers.